SATORI-R1: Incentivizing Multimodal Reasoning through Explicit Visual Anchoring: SATORI

 \subsection{Spatially Anchored Task Optimization with Reinforcement Learning}

-As stated in Section~\ref{sec:insight1}, we propose a structured and verifiable reasoning pattern that aligns with the intrinsic requirements of VQA.
+As stated in Section~\ref{sec:insight1}, we propose a structured and verifiable reasoning pattern that aligns with the intrinsic requirements of multimodal reasoning.
 Specifically, we replace the free-form reasoning with a caption focusing on the overall image and a bounding-box highlighting the key region.
-This structured supervision bridges the semantic gap between free-form reasoning and visual grounding requirements. \textbf{SATORI} (\textbf{S}patially \textbf{A}nchored \textbf{T}ask \textbf{O}ptimization with \textbf{R}e\textbf{I}nforcement Learning) guides the model to capture both the overall image context and the critical regions before answering the question, providing verifiable rewards for step-by-step supervision.
+This structured supervision bridges the semantic gap between free-form reasoning and visual grounding requirements. \textbf{SATORI} (\textbf{S}patially \textbf{A}nchored \textbf{T}ask \textbf{O}ptimization with \textbf{R}e\textbf{I}nforcement Learning) guides the model to capture both the overall image context and the task-relevant regions before answering the question, providing verifiable rewards for step-by-step supervision.
 Figure~\ref{fig:overview} clearly presents the information flow and reward allocation from Caption to BBox to Answer.
 VQA-Verify enables direct computation of two verifiable reward signals during RL training:

 where $\mathcal{P}$ is the set of predicted boxes and $\mathcal{G}$ is the set of ground-truth bound boxes.
-The caption reward $\mathcal{R}_{\text{caption}}$ combines smoothed BLEU-4 (handling zero n-gram matches via additive smoothing) with ROUGE-L F1 (measuring the longest common subsequence overlap).
-Since there may be multiple bounding-boxes in the ground-truth, we define the Union IoU to compute the intersection over union of the combined bounding-boxes in the image.
+The caption reward $\mathcal{R}_{\text{caption}}$ combines smoothed BLEU-4 with ROUGE-L F1.
+Since there may be multiple bounding-boxes in the ground-truth, we define the \textbf{Union IoU} to compute the intersection over union of the combined bounding-boxes.
 The detailed calculation process can be found in Algorithm~\ref{alg:union_iou}.
 Similar to the R1-like reasoning training method, we also sample two types of reward signals during training: the accuracy reward $R_{\text{acc}}$ and the format reward $R_{\text{format}}$.
-The accuracy reward $R_{\text{acc}}$ measures whether the generated answer matches the ground-truth, while the format reward $R_{\text{format}}$ ensures that the output follows the expected format of <caption-BBox-answer>.
+The accuracy reward $R_{\text{acc}}$ measures whether the generated answer matches the ground-truth, while the format reward $R_{\text{format}}$ ensures that the output follows the expected format of Glance $\rightarrow$ Focus $\rightarrow$ Think.
 Both reward signals take binary values of 0 or 1.

 Subsequently, we guide the model within the prompt to first reason about the image caption and the key region bounding-box, and optimize the model solely using the GRPO paradigm.
 Compared to SFT, which simply imitates annotated data, this training approach leverages policy gradients to encourage the model to explore better generation strategies.
 By employing independent reward functions for each subtask, the model receives explicit feedback to optimize final accuracy.
 Similar to the setup in GRPO, we also adopt the basic format reward and accuracy reward.